How good are you at earning a client’s good will?

 Take the politics out, look in the mirror, and ask yourself: “Would someone buy a house from this person?”
 A client’s good will is the key to success in our business.

 Fact is, you have to know and expertly use all the tools of the real estate trade.
-You’ve got to memorize scripts, practice objections, follow up with referrals, and use digital marketing if you are to succeed.
+You’ve got to memorize real estate scripts, practice objections, follow up with referrals, and use digital marketing if you are to succeed.

 But what’s less talked about is that you must be likable.
 With many excellent agents trolling for business, customers have the option to work with someone with whom they click.
 No matter how skilled you may be, if you can’t get prospects to like spending time with you, your road to success gets longer.

 Even if you weren’t voted Mr. or Miss Popularity in high school or college, you can cultivate traits that will endear you to prospects.

 - Appear confident.There’s a difference in being confident, which typically draws others to you, and cockiness, which is a turn off.
 Confidence shows itself quietly; it’s defined as ‘the belief that one can rely on something or someone.’
 Confidence isn’t presumptuous or arrogant.
 You’ve been successful, and you have the skills: Now, you are here to share them with your clients.